Selection Process and Criteria

 Currently, and for the past year, either live or work in Hunterdon, Somerset, or one of the adjacent counties (Bucks (PA), Mercer, Middlesex, Morris, Union, and Warren).
-We encourage any income-eligible household to apply, but residents and people working in Hunterdon, Middlesex and Somerset Counties will be given preference over residents of other counties.

 Have a stable source of income and be able to afford payment of mortgage, utilities, taxes, homeowners’ insurance, and expenses associated with maintaining a home.

 Be willing to partner with RVHFH by contributing 500 hours (for a two adult household) and 250 hours (for a single adult household) of time in support of the construction of the home.